oraclechinaappdev/CloudNative_Mobile/Integrations/short/README.md

 -----
 ## 3. Rapid Connect Applications by Oracle Integration Cloud Service ##

-**\* This is a simplified version on length of ~45 to 60 minutes.
+**\* This is a simplified version of lab on length of ~45 to 60 minutes.
 If you are interested, feel free to explore the complete version [HERE](../README.md)

 ### Introduction ###
 This lab is part of the APAC Cloud Test Drive and is the third lab about connecting and integrating CRM application rapidly.